gnikolovski/commerce_gnikolovski/README.md

 REQUIREMENTS
 ------------

-This module requires Drupal Shipping 2.x to be installed.
+This module requires Drupal Commerce Shipping 2.x to be installed.

 INSTALLATION